dperique/termi-chat/README.md

     40 messages/per hour.
 API usage and chatgpt webUI (plus accounts) are billed separately so API usage is not subject to usage caps.

+### Selecting a conversation

+Startup termi-chat.py without with --load option with a directory and you'll see a menu to select the conversation.
+Type `/` to start searching or up/down arrows to navigate.

 ### Changing the model

 Sometimes you're in a conversation with the more expensive gpt4 model and want to start asking questions about coding.
 A lot of times, you don't need gpt4 for this.
+You can change the model mid-conversation in one of two ways:

-So, save your work, quit and restart termi-chat with the gpt3.5 model using the `--load <conversation.json>` option to load your existing conversation in.
-Now you can continue the conversation on the less expensive model.
-Compare this with the ChatGPT webUI where you'd have to repeat your conversation when you switch models.
+* save your work, quit, and restart termi-chat with the gpt3.5 model using the `--load <conversation.json>` option to load your existing conversation in.

-### Example script to allow you to select conversations

-Since there's no webUI, you'll have to make up your own script to select conversations if you need this convenience.
-The [select.sh](./utilities/select.sh) is an example.
+* use control-D to get to the command pallete and change the model to a less expensive model.

 ## Convert ChatGPT UI conversations to saved context